Definition

 Scores are awarded as described in the Scoring section of the guide.
 The first player to reach 500 points wins the game.

-Due to the complexity of the drawing and discard rules, there are special rules used in Rummy 500.
+Due to the complexity of the drawing and discard rules, there are special rules used.

 Calling